Materials-Consortia/OPTIMADE/optimade.rst

 **OPTIONAL keys:**

+- :field:`$id`: String.
+  A static URI identifier that is a URN or URL representing the specific version of this level of the defined property.
+  It SHOULD NOT be changed as long as the Physical Unit Definition remains the same, and SHOULD be changed when it changes.
+  The Physical Unit Definition SHOULD be regarded as the same if the only changes that have been made are to the following specific fields at any level: :field:`deprecated`, :field:`$comment`.
+  (If it is a URL, clients SHOULD NOT assign any interpretation to the response when resolving that URL.)

+- :field:`property-format`: String.
+  Specifies the minor version of the Property Definitions format that describes the Physical Units Definitions (i.e., these formats share version numbers).
+  The format is the same as described above for the `definition of the property-format field`_ in Property Definitions.
+  This field MUST be included when Unit Definitions are used standalone, i.e., when they are not embedded inside a Property Definition that already declare a :field:`property-format` at the top level.

+- :field:`version`: String.
+  This string indicates the version of the Physical Unit Definition.
+  The string SHOULD be in the format described by the `semantic versioning v2 <https://semver.org/spec/v2.0.0.html>`__ standard.

 - :field:`resource-uris`: List.
   A list of dictionaries that reference remote resources that describe the unit.
   The format of each dictionary is: